Ahmed-Sleem/Pattern-Analysis-Framework-for-cryptocurrency/README.md

 6. **Pattern Classification:** The user inputs a threshold and an average threshold to divide the patterns according to it.
 For example, the patterns that have an uptrend after it with a percentage of 70% and an average uptrend volume of 1%.
 According to this, we extract two groups that match the user criteria: the uptrend group and the downtrend group.

+7.  **Project Evolution:**
+The project continuously improves with frequent updates, introducing advanced features like double clustering, variation identification within patterns, sequence saving for future predictive analysis, and reduced training time, and more

 **How to use it:**

 Simply, you can create a clustering analysis instance, then give it all the parameters you need.
 After this, this instance has all the functionalities I talked about and a lot more.
 You can use `.train()` to train it on your data.
 You can use `.plot_behavior()` to plot the groups' appearance pie chart.
 You can use `.get_signals()` and give it new records, and the return will be a buy signal, sell signal, or hold signal according to the train and so on.
 The notebook contains a small documentation containing all the methods you can use to complete your analysis, then save it in a special file to load it and use or continue the work on it later.